Get the FREE one-click dictionary software for Windows

 - Lugh

-Derived forms: lugs, lugged, lugging
+Derived forms: lugged, lugs, lugging

-Part of: auditory system, bean [informal], bonce [Brit, informal], caput [technical], class Polychaeta, dome [informal], head, junk, lug wrench, lugger, napper [Brit, informal], nob [informal], noggin [informal], noodle [informal], nut [informal], Polychaeta, skull [informal], vestibular apparatus, vestibular system
+Part of: auditory system, bean [informal], bonce [Brit, informal], caput [technical], class Polychaeta, dome [informal], head, junk, lug wrench, lugger, melon [informal], napper [Brit, informal], nob [informal], noggin [informal], noodle [informal], nut [informal], Polychaeta, skull [informal], vestibular apparatus, vestibular system

 Encyclopedia: Lug, Lodz Voivodeship